nyoungstudios/alfa/contributing-docs/04-how-to-test-functions.md

 ### Test runner file schema

 - **os** (required) - this is the name of the GitHub Action Runner Image.
 In other words, this is the value passed to the `runs-on` key in the GitHub Action workflow.
 [Here is a list](https://github.com/actions/runner-images) of all available images.
+- **image** (optional) - this is the name of the Docker image to run the test install in.
+If not provided, it will run the test install on the GitHub Action Runner Image directly.
+- **platform** (optional) - this is the name of the Docker image platform.
+The default is the same architecture as the GitHub Action Runner Image.
 - **install-tag** (optional) - this is the tag in the `test_config.toml` file which runs the function you are testing.
 This value defaults to the name of the function you are testing; however, if you would like to test the same function with different inputs, you case use this tag to identify each one individually.
 - **setup-tag** (optional) - this is the tag in the `test_config.toml` file which runs before the function you are testing.
 This is useful if you need to install some dependencies prior to testing your function.
 - **teardown-tag** (optional) - this is the tag in the `test_config.toml` file which runs after the function you are testing.